catiishee/healthMonitoringSystem/README.md

 # Health Monitoring System

 ## Overview
-This project is a synthetic health monitoring system developed as part of a course on Web Application Programming at the National Research Nuclear University MEPhI.
+This project is a synthetic health monitoring system.
 The system tracks key health indicators such as temperature, heart rate, and central venous pressure, providing real-time data monitoring and analysis.
 The program features a graphical user interface (GUI) and operates in a multithreaded environment to ensure continuous data generation and alerting on critical conditions.

 ## Objectives
 - **Develop a health monitoring system** that tracks vital signs including temperature, heart rate, and central venous pressure.